Shadow AI Is Already in Your Org: a 90-day containment plan

 is the AI that fails the audit.

 <PullStat value="1 in 5" caption="organizations now report a breach traced to shadow AI — unsanctioned tools used without oversight (IBM, 2025).
-The ones running it pay about $670K more per breach." />
+The ones with the heaviest shadow-AI use pay about $670K more per breach." />

 This isn't a hypothetical.
 In 2023, Samsung gave its chip engineers access to